 What is Y-DNA?

-Y-DNA is DNA that is found in the Y-Chromosome.
+Y-DNA is the DNA of the Y chromosome.
 Humans have 23 pairs of chromosomes.
-22 pairs are autosomal chromosomes and the 23rd pair are the sex chromosomes which determine a person’s gender.
-Males have one Y-Chromosome and one X-Chromosome (XY), while females have two X-Chromosomes (XX) and no Y-Chromosome.
+22 pairs are autosomal chromosomes and the 23rd pair are the sex chromosomes, which determine a person’s gender.
+Males have one Y chromosome and one X chromosome (XY), while females have two X chromosomes (XX) and no Y chromosome.

 Paternal inheritance pattern of Y-DNA

-Your Y-DNA is passed down to you directly from your paternal ancestors (father to son inheritance pattern).
-All males who have descended from the same paternal lineage will have exactly the same or very similar Y-DNA profiles.
+Y-DNA is passed down directly from father to son.
+This means that all males who descend from the same paternal lineage have exactly the same or very similar Y-DNA profiles.

-Y-DNA has two types of markers which provide ancestral information
+Y-DNA has two marker types that provide ancestral information

 The Y-DNA has two very different types of markers which are useful for tracing paternal ancestry: STR markers and SNP markers.